 There are established formal procedures for performing hazardous operations and research in organisations.
 They must be followed.
 These works could and could not include dealing with hydrogen.
-In case of hydrogen being involved in the operation, the close collaboration with the technical team, which ideally includes hydrogen safety experts, is encouraged.
+In case of hydrogen being involved in the operation the close collaboration with the technical team, which ideally includes persons skilful in hydrogen safety, is encouraged.
 Other hazardous operations that exclude the use of hydrogen must be performed following the established safety guidelines and procedures.
 The whole chain of project activities should be detailed in the safety plan.
 This could include but is not limited to consideration of:

-- Operating steps.
+- operating steps;

-- Sample handling and transport.
+- sample handling and transport;

-- Equipment and mechanical Integrity.
+- equipment and mechanical Integrity;

-- Other relevant work components.
+- other relevant work components.